 [Editor's Note: This post was previously published in November 2018.
 We are presenting it again in case you missed it.]

 Even if you own a single-family home, your ability to rent it out is restricted by zoning rules.
-You would have to look up your Certificate of Occupancy and potentially make changes if you intended to rent your place out.
+You would have to look up your certificate of occupancy and potentially make changes if you intend to rent your place out.
 It could even mean involving an architect because the building would have to meet the structural requirements for a rooming house.
 Even so, a court ruling means owners of one- or two-family houses are restricted from doing short-term rentals if they are not in the building at the same time.

 You Might Also Like